Everyone should have a Lasting Power of Attorney

 A Lasting Power of Attorney is a vital document which allows you to prepare for the future and ensure that your loved ones will take over your affairs if you lose capacity.
-They allow you to choose the people who will take over your affairs when you are unable to and more importantly it means the court will not appoint someone you don’t know and who doesn’t know your wishes.
+They allow you to choose the people who will take over your affairs when you are unable to and means the court will not appoint someone you don’t know and who doesn’t know your wishes.
 Costly fees are avoided and you have complete peace of mind.

 There are two types of Lasting Power of Attorney